Psybernetic/vim-cheatsheet/README.md

 :bprev (or :bp) # go to previous buffer
 :bd # delete current buffer (closes file).
 Only works if you save changes.
 Throws error if you don't!
 :bd! # delete current buffer (closes file).
 Overrides above behaviour on saving changes!
-:sp [filename] # split current window and edit file in a new buffer.
+:sp [filename] # split current window and edit file in a new buffer in the new window.
 If file doesn't exist, creates new file.
 <Ctrl>+w+s # Split current window horizontally
 <Ctrl>+w+v # Split current window vertically
 <Ctrl>+w+w # Switch to next window